clux/facemaulers/npcs/felgolos.md

 - [[73-demo-gone-gone]] (arrived late for demogorgon battle)

 ## Post-Umnos
+left to retrieve the egg (they had enough on their hands), sent a message. now it's harder for him to send further (found the place, door to shadowfell), can't return, scoping out the place, trying to send messages every now and then. he has a divination blocker (a ring casting mindblank?)

+### Maybe Future
 He needs to be gone for a while.
 Maybe send a message to the players about `conflicts of divinity, chapter 5` he sacrificed himself to add a vulnerability to the egg; someone of a particular persuasion have to be raised by Irae and it will corrupt the egg someone has to turn Felgolos into a god perditional contradoxy style

-or he true polymorphed into a skeleton with a bronze crown and is undercover in velddrinshar..
+or he true polymorphed into a skeleton with a bronze crown and is undercover in velddrinshar.. (although message works across planar boundaries) captured in polymorphed form (true sight see it), convert him to undead?

 or just plain slow conversion to a GHOST DRAGON: CC170.. why?